scenerystack/community/docs/reference/api/alpenglow/scanComprehensiveWGSL.md

 # scanComprehensiveWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/scanComprehensiveWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/scanComprehensiveWGSL.ts) for the most up-to-date information.

 ## Overview

 All of the needed logic for a raked workgroup scan (including the logic to load and store the data).